lexemlang/lexem/specification/descriptive/filters/lexemes.md

 ## Executor (Embed functional code)

 This lexeme is the same as in expressions.
-See [Executor](../expressions/lexemes.md#Executor-Embed-functional-code) for more details.
+See [Executor](../expressions/lexemes.md#executor-embed-functional-code) for more details.

 ## Continuation

 This lexeme is the same as in expressions.
+See [Continuation](../expressions/lexemes.md#continuation) for more details.

+# Modifiers

+The modifiers are lexemes that require other non-modifier lexemes to be applied to them.

+## Quantifiers

-See [Continuation](../expressions/lexemes.md#Continuation) for more details.
+This lexeme is the same as in expressions.
+See [Quantifiers](../expressions/lexemes.md#Quantifiers) for more details.

 ## Data-capturing

 This lexeme is the same as in expressions.
-See [Data capturing](../expressions/lexemes.md#Data-capturing) for more details.
+See [Data capturing](../expressions/lexemes.md#data-capturing) for more details.

-## Semantic re-naming

-This lexeme is the same as in expressions.
-See [Semantic re-naming](../expressions/lexemes.md#Semantic-re-naming) for more details.